TechLord22/GT-Legacy/README.md

 This is a resourcepack created for Minecraft version 1.12.2, bringing textures in the style of previous GregTech versions to GTCE.

+It features optional connected textures support for Blast Furnace Coils, Fusion Reactors, and Reinforced Glasses.
+More is to come in the future.

 Currently Supported Mods:
  - [GTCE](https://www.curseforge.com/minecraft/mc-mods/gregtechce)
  - [Gregicality](https://www.curseforge.com/minecraft/mc-mods/gregicality)